Solameros/datasciencecoursera/README.txt

 - 'CodeBook.txt': describes the variables, the data, and any transformations or work that was performed to clean up the data.

-- 'Final.R': R code for getting tidy data.
+- 'run_analysis.R': R code for getting tidy data.

 Notes: